Duality Preserving Gray Maps for Codes over Rings: Abstract

 \section{Abstract}

-Given a finite ring $A$ which is a free left module over a subring $R$ of $A$, two types of $R$-bases are defined which in turn are used to define duality preserving maps from codes over $A$ to codes over $R$.
-The first type, pseudo-self-dual bases, are a generalization of trace orthogonal bases for fields.
-The second are called symmetric bases.
-Both types are illustrated with skew cyclic codes which are codes that are $A$-submodules of the skew polynomial ring $A[X;\theta]/\id{X^n-1}$ (the classical cyclic codes are the case when $\theta=id$).
-When $A$ is commutative, there exists criteria for a skew cyclic code over $A$ to be self-dual.
-With this criteria and a duality preserving map, many self-dual codes over the subring $R$ can easily be found.
-In this fashion, numerous examples are given, some of which are not chain or serial rings.
+Given a finite ring $A$ which is a free left module over a subring $R$ of $A$, two types of $R$-bases, pseudo-self-dual bases (similar to trace orthogonal bases) and symmetric bases, are defined which in turn are used to define duality preserving maps from codes over $A$ to codes over $R$.
+Both types of bases are generalizations of similar concepts for fields.
+Many illustrative examples are given to shed light on the advantages to such mappings as well as their abundance.

 {\bf Keywords:} Codes over Rings, Self-Dual Codes, Trace Orthogonal Basis, Symmetric Basis, Codes over Noncommutative Rings.
 MSC2010: 94B05, 94B60